Agatha Yim is a Melbourne-based musician, filmmaker, and artist.

-Australian flautist Agatha Yim completed a double bachelor degree in Music and Creative Arts in 2007 at the University of Melbourne, then spent two years at the Australian National Academy of Music on a full scholarship under the guidance of Margaret Crawford.
+Having completed a double bachelor degree in Music and Creative Arts in 2007 at the University of Melbourne, she later spent two years at the Australian National Academy of Music on a full scholarship for flute under the guidance of Margaret Crawford.
 In 2010, she received generous support from the Ian Potter Cultural Trust and the Tait Memorial Trust to pursue a Masters of Music in Performance at the Royal Academy of Music in London, studying with Michael Cox.
-She passed with Distinction, and currently works as a freelance musician in Australia, most notably as a casual musician with the Melbourne Symphony Orchestra, Orchestra Victoria, the Royal Australian Airforce Band, and as a sessional musician for commercial recordings and performances.
+She passed with Distinction, and currently when she’s not behind a camera, she’s a freelance flautist and teacher, often playing as a casual musician with the Melbourne Symphony Orchestra, Orchestra Victoria, the Royal Australian Airforce Band, and as a sessional musician for commercial recordings and performances.
 Agatha is a founding member of the Round Window Ensemble with cellist Michael Dahlenburg, and pianist Leigh Harrold, and is a sought after music teacher in Melbourne where she is primarily based.

 Agatha has been interviewed and broadcasted by Australian radio station 3MBS-FM for the ‘Live at the Convent Series’ and ‘School Bytes’ Program, and her recorded live performances of Vivaldi’s ‘La Notte’ G minor concerto with the Eureka!
 Music Project orchestra, and the Mozart Flute Quartets continue to receive frequent airplay to this day.
 She made her Wigmore Hall debut in 2010 at the finals of the Australian Music Foundation Competition; reached 2nd round of the 1st Mediterranean Flute Competition held in Greece in 2009; in 2007, won First Prize at the Victorian Flute Guild’s Leslie Barklamb Scholarship (25 years and under), and the Dandenong Festival of Music Outstanding Flute Player Award; and was granted a bursary to attend the 2007 International Scottish Flute Summer School.